-for Pain Management
+Hypnotherapy for Pain Management

-hypnosis can help you to control your pain
+Use hypnosis to control chronic pain

 The use of medication to relieve pain can sometimes have side-effects almost as bad as the pain itself, and some people simply prefer a drug-free alternative.